Israel a 'threat' to region because has atomic bomb: Erdogan

 "Yet Palestinians can't find a single trace of peace in Palestine."

-Erdogan also said Israel had attacked the Hamas-ruled Gaza Strip as well as the UN buildings in Gaza with phosphorus bombs.
+Erdogan also accused Israel of committing "state terrorism", saying Israel had attacked the Hamas-ruled Gaza Strip as well as the UN buildings in Gaza with phosphorus bombs.

 In recent months, the United States has been alarmed at the estrangement between Turkey and its closest Middle East ally Israel.